mouradboutrid/Grid-World-BT/README.md

 - Built-in utilities for saving and loading models, evaluating performance, and generating rollout videos.
 - Hyperparameter tuning examples to adapt base algorithms to custom environments efficiently.

-In this repository, SB3 Zoo is used to:
+In here, i use SB3 Zoo to (without the testing of it's own algorithm + atari ...):

-Train agents in both static and dynamic GridWorlds.
+-Train agents in both static and dynamic GridWorlds.
-Apply consistent evaluation procedures across multiple algorithms.
+-Apply consistent evaluation procedures across multiple algorithms.
-Visualize agent behavior during training and after convergence.
+-Visualize agent behavior during training and after convergence.
-Manage experiment reproducibility with consistent configurations and seeds.
+-Manage experiment reproducibility with consistent configurations and seeds.

 ### Summary of Experiments